Getting Away With Doing Your Own Thing Socially

 Have decent social skills

 If it's something you don't mind doing, acquiring a foundation of decent social skills that you can 'turn on' when you're around people will give you a ton of freedom to pursue your other interests without any hassles.
-And obviously social savvy lots of other benefits as well.

 If you have to, throw people a bone every now and then